Selling a business – 4 common myths

 Essentially, selling a business is a complex and often lengthy process that requires expertise to properly manage.
 To ensure you get the right price for your business if nothing else!
 So please consider this before you list your business for sale.

 2) I know what my business is worth

-3) I am interested in selling my business but the process is bound to take too long for my needs
+3) I am interested in selling my business but the process will take too long

-4) I suppose if I sell my business to you, you’ll come in and change everything?
+4) If I sell my business, the new owners will come in and change everything

 In making an offer to acquire a business, it is important for the buyer to be clear and open about their strategy for the company post acquisition in order to allay the seller's concerns.
 Of course an experienced business broker will manage this aspect of the negotiations carefully.

 We hope this has been a useful article.
 If you'd like to take a look at 4 more common myths when it comes to selling a business, then check them out here.
 And if you have any questions at all about the article, then please leave us a message using the contact form below.